The Art of Feminine Financing with Sara Batterby

 What can you tell other women who want to purse a cannabis career?
 Learn to raise money and just go for it.
 Be aware and know there is space and room to grow.
 Don’t let feelings of being unprepared stop you!
-Get past whatever it is you don't understand or don’t feel qualified enough about.
+Get past whatever it is you don't understand or don’t feel qualified for.
 We need diversity and a lot of women professionals who have been involved in marketing, finance, technology, beauty, wherever their passion lies.

 Five things people don’t know about you?

 1. I am half Maltese – my mother is from Malta.